smxi/inxi/README.txt

 README for inxi - a command line system information tool

+NOTE: there is a feature freeze on inxi 2.3.xx development, except for bug fixes.
+All current development is on the 2.9.00-xxx-p branch which is in alpha or beta states depending on the module being worked on.
+Once I view 2.9.00-xxx-p as feature complete or better vs inxi 2.3.xx, it will become the current master branch of inxi.

 =====================================================================
 If you do not want to get the full master with gz history data, which gets bigger every year, you can clone inxi current using the: